axiangcoding/robot33/README.md

 # robot33

-Robot33 is a newly designed intelligent robot driven by gpt
+robot33 is a game data backend that can be driven by multiple gpt models and provides many interesting capabilities.

+robot33 provides the following functions:
+- A simple, well-defined, well-typed, and easy-to-use API
+- Connect to gpt or erniebot, and more